What is Social Thinking

 |Preschool, Parent Training, School Age|

 Debbie obtained her BA from Queens College, her MA from Columbia University, Teacher's College, and her MS from Yeshiva University.
 She also holds a NYS certificate as a School District Administrator, from Brooklyn College.
-Prior to her career at CERC twenty years ago, Debbie worked for the New York City Department of Education as a special education teacher, teacher trainer, and special education school supervisor.
+Prior to her career at CERC, twenty years ago Debbie worked for the New York City Department of Education as a special education teacher, teacher trainer, special projects coordinator and special education school supervisor.

-Together with Nancy Tarshis, Debbie will be starting work very soon on a book for parents on Social Thinking.
+Debbie is currently working on a book for parents on Social Thinking.

-Debbie lives with her husband Marc in Westchester, NY.
-She has two adult children, one in law school and the other graduating college.
+Personal : Debbie lives with her husband Marc in Westchester, NY.
+She has two adult children, one is an attorney and the another is studying social work.
 She is an avid biker, swimmer, and runner and loves to cook and bake.
 Debbie is proud of her long and diverse career in special education.

 Note: Nancy Tarshis and Debbie Meringolo are available to co-present and bring a unique perspective to the Collaborative.
 As clinicians and administrators at a university-affiliated developmental disabilities clinic, they provide evaluation and treatment to individuals from birth to 21.
 In their joint private practice, they offer a variety of supports that include school consultations, staff training, parent education, and weekly treatment groups.
 They are uniquely qualified to offer professional training to teachers, therapists, administrators, and parents on the Social Thinking framework.